 (b) to the person who ordinarily pays the rent under the agreement.

-(5) A notice or document required or authorised to be given under this Act to an owner under a residential tenancy agreement shall be deemed to have been duly given to the owner if it has been given to the agent of the owner, to any person apparently over the age of 16 years apparently residing at the place of residence of the owner, or to the person who ordinarily receives the rent under the agreement.
+(5) A notice or document required or authorised to be given under this Act to a lessor under a residential tenancy agreement shall be deemed to have been duly given to the lessor if it has been given to the property manager of the residential premises, to any person apparently over the age of 16 years apparently residing at the place of residence of the lessor, or to the person who ordinarily receives the rent under the agreement.

-(6) Where 2 or more persons are owners or tenants under a residential tenancy agreement it shall be sufficient compliance with a provision of this Act requiring or authorising that a notice or document be given to the owner or tenant under a residential tenancy agreement if the notice or document is given to any one of the owners or tenants, as the case may be.
+(6) Where 2 or more persons are lessors or tenants under a residential tenancy agreement it shall be sufficient compliance with a provision of this Act requiring or authorising that a notice or document be given to the lessor or tenant under a residential tenancy agreement if the notice or document is given to any one of the lessors or tenants, as the case may be.

+[Section 85 amended by No. 60 of 2011 s.
+81 and 89.]

+86. Court may refer matter to Commissioner for investigation

+(1) If, while hearing proceedings under this Act, a court forms a suspicion that a person has committed an offence against this Act (other than an offence to which the proceedings relate), the court may refer the matter to the Commissioner for investigation.

+(2) A court referring a matter to the Commissioner under subsection (1) is to give to the Commissioner any relevant documents or other records in the court’s possession.

+[Section 86 inserted by No. 60 of 2011 s.
+82.]

+87A.
+Defence where lessor and property manager are both charged with the same offence

+If a lessor under a residential tenancy agreement and a property manager of the residential premises under that agreement are both charged with the same offence under this Act, it is a defence to the charge for one of them to prove that he or she —

+(a) did not aid, abet, counsel or procure the act or omission of the other giving rise to the offence; and

+(b) was not in any way, by act or omission, directly or indirectly, knowingly concerned in, or party to, the act or omission by the other.

-[86.
-Deleted by No. 59 of 1995 s.
-52.]
+[Section 87A inserted by No. 60 of 2011 s.
+82.]

 87. Time for bringing proceedings

 Proceedings for an offence against this Act may be commenced at any time within 2 years of the day on which the offence is alleged to have been committed.